oracle/graal/substratevm/ClassInitialization.md

 # Class Initialization in Native Image

-The semantics of Java requires that a class is initialized the first time it is accessed at run time.
+The semantics of Java requires that a class is initialized the first time it is accessed at runtime.
 Class initialization has negative consequences for ahead-of-time compilation of Java as:

 * It significantly degrades the performance of native images: Every class access (via field or method) requires a check if the class is already initialized.
 Without special optimizations, this can reduce performance by more than 2x.